Ink Business Cash® Credit Card review

 - Foreign transaction fee of 3 percent

-*The information about the Bank of America® Business Advantage Cash Rewards Mastercard® credit card and Spark® Cash Select from Capital One® has been collected independently by Bankrate.com.
+*The information about the Bank of America® Business Advantage Cash Rewards Mastercard® credit card and Capital One Spark Miles Select for Business has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.